Birthday season round 3 continues with Kirsten turning 9!

 Whenever we go out, she watches out for all of them, making sure they are not in any mortal danger and checking to see that nobody is trailing behind too far and getting lost.

 I often ask her if she feels pressured to do these big sisterly things, like maybe she thinks it’s her job and she doesn’t have a choice but she’s always like “these babies are so cute and I like them so much.”

 This is my first time having a nine-year-old girl and I have to say it’s better than anything I could have imagined.
 I really enjoy spending time with this kid even if it’s just doing boring stuff like talking or sharing a bubble tea.

 I also have to talk about her comedic timing, it is straight up hilarious.
 The other day, Finn was trying to sell me a game of UNO for 50 cents per round, which is extortionate but seeing how much I adore him, I was willing to pay him imaginary money for each game.
 Kirsten was grinning as she watched the pointless transaction go down.
 Few minutes later, she came up to me with a stack of UNO cards + a deadpan face and said “Mom, want to play?
 Um, it’s free” and I seriously laughed very hard for a long time.

-She also does killer impressions of her siblings and yeah, also me.
-Sometimes, I’ll just ask her to do a impression of me for kicks and it’s one of the best things in the world because she nails it spot on.
+She also does killer impressions of her siblings and yeah, also of me.
+Sometimes, I’ll just ask her to do an impression of me for kicks and it’s one of the best things in the world because she nails it spot on.

 It’s been 9 wonderful years of being Kirsten’s momma and each day that I get to do this makes me so happy.